-Financial asset at amortized cost represents placements in banks at different profit rates and with maturities between three months to one year.
+Represents placements in banks at different profit rates and with maturities between three months to one year.
 Interest income arising from these held to maturity investments are reported under finance income in the consolidated statement of profit or loss.

 15 CASH AND CASH EQUIVALENTS